pebblecode/pebble-handbook/great-people/pebble-people-bio/jonny-li.md

 - Arduino Projects

 ## What events do you go to
-I used to attend many in Tokyo but haven’t found the time to goto on in London yet.
+I used to attend many in Tokyo but haven’t found the time to goto ones in London yet.

 ## What do you do for fun?
 - Dancing